-Designed to support students as they transition from lower-division coursework in writing to the more independent, discipline-specific work done in the majors, Writing 300 is oriented around the research process and the slow-motion research paper.
+Designed to support students as they transition from lower-division writing courses to independent, discipline-specific work in their majors, Writing 300 focuses on the research process and the writing of a substantial research paper.
 The course scaffolds both the search for sources and the writing skills needed to effectively use those sources to support arguments.

 Writing 300 requires at least four (4) major assignments as outlined below:

 - Two (2) short papers (3-5 pages) designed to scaffold elements of the research writing process including paraphrasing and synthesis;

 - A Research Paper of 8-10 pages that draws on 8-10 sources;

 - An Annotated Bibliography/Research Proposal that explores these sources and the proposed focus of the research paper.
 Some instructors split the annotated bibliography and research proposal into two separate assignments.